The Department of Health (DOH) Children and Youth Evaluation Services (C-YES)

 What Are Children's Waiver Home and Community-Based Services (HCBS)?

 Children's Waiver Home and Community Based Services (HCBS) are Medicaid services that help children and youth with serious health, behavioral, or developmental needs.
-These services help children:
+These services are only for children/youth who might go to a hospital, nursing home, or other placement OR who are in a hospital, nursing home, or other placement to help them return to their home and community.
+HCBS are support services that help add to other treatment and services the child/youth is already getting.

 • Get support at home